HDB Rooftop Solar in Singapore: Why Your Yield Is 8-12% Below Projection

 For a system designed with micro-inverters at 25°C rated efficiency and deployed in Singapore conditions, conversion efficiency deficit is 2-4% vs. projected from thermal effects alone.
 Combined with increased failure rate (failed micro-inverters default to string bypass, causing total loss of that module's contribution), the actual MLPE yield gap can reach 5-7%.

 Forensic detection: This requires comparing per-module production fingerprints across a long time series.
 Healthy micro-inverter systems show stable relative production ratios between modules of the same orientation.
-Thermal-degraded units show progressive divergence — characteristically faster production decline in the highest-temperature zones (typically centre panels on the south face).
+Thermal-degraded units show progressive divergence, usually faster decline in the hottest zones.

 3. Shading From New HDB Blocks